Arthur151/ROMP/simple_romp/README.md

 # Simple_ROMP

-Simplified implementation of ROMP [ICCV21] and BEV [CVPR22]
+Simplified implementation of ROMP [ICCV21], BEV [CVPR22], and TRACE [CVPR23]

-As shown in [the main page](https://github.com/Arthur151/ROMP), the differences between ROMP and BEV are:
+As shown in [the main page](https://github.com/Arthur151/ROMP), the differences between ROMP, BEV, and TRACE are:
-ROMP has a lighter head to efficiently estimate the SMPL 3D pose/shape parameters and roughly 2D position/scale of people in the image.
+ROMP has a lighter head to efficiently estimate the SMPL 3D pose/shape parameters and rough 2D position/scale of people in the image.
 BEV explicitly reasons about relative depths of people and support all age groups with SMPL+A model.
+TRACE tracks specific subjects shown in the first frame and recover their 3D trajectories in global coordinates.

 ## Installation

+1. Installing simple_romp via pip:

 ```
 pip install --upgrade setuptools numpy cython lap